NeuroKit: History

+NeuroKit has received the 2024 Commendation Award from the Society for the Improvement of Psychological Science (SIPS).

 Features

 NeuroKit2 includes tools to work with cardiac activity from electrocardiography (ECG) and photoplethysmography (PPG), electrodermal activity (EDA), respiratory (RSP), electromyography (EMG), and electrooculography (EOG) signals.

 It enables the computation of Heart Rate Variability (HRV) and Respiratory Variability (RRV) metrics.

 It also implements a variety of different algorithms to detect R-peaks and other QRS waves, including an efficient in-house R-peak detector.

 For neurophysiological signals such as EEG, it supports microstates and frequency band analysis.

 It also includes a comprehensive set of functions used for fractal physiology, allowing the computation of various measures of complexity (including entropy and fractal dimensions).

 Design

 The software was designed to be accessible to users without programming experience, with the possibility of using high-level functions to run entire preprocessing or analysis routines.